MarthinL/ssk/SPECIFICATION.md

 ## The Problem

 Representing a subset of 64-bit integer IDs requires an **abstract bit vector (AbV)**—a logical construct: one bit per possible ID (0 to 2^64-1 ≈ 18.4 exabits), where each bit indicates presence (1) or absence (0) in the subset.
-The AbV is independent of implementation; struct AbV  or uint64_t is its concrete C representation.
+The AbV is independent of implementation; AbVRoot or uint64_t is its concrete C representation.

 **In code:** Variable and parameter names use abv to denote actual AbV values.
 The type is always AbV, whose meaning depends on context:
 - **Trivial domain (IDs 1..64):** AbV = uint64_t — single 64-bit AbV
-- **Scale domain (IDs 1..2^64):** AbV = struct AbV *, pointer to hierarchical structure (partitions → segments → chunks → tokens)
+- **Scale domain (IDs 1..2^64):** AbV = ABVRoot *, pointer to hierarchical structure (partitions → segments → chunks → tokens)

 Storing an AbV literally (as a single bit per ID) requires **2,048 petabytes** per SSK.
 Impossible.